Zehelein/pg-transactional-outbox/README.md

 The other central function is `initializeInboxService`.
-It takes a configuration object with one database connection (`pgReplicationConfig`) based on a user with the replication attribute to receive notifications when a new inbox message was created.
+It takes a configuration object with one database connection (`pgReplicationConfig`) based on a user with the replication attribute to receive notifications when a new inbox message is created.
 And a second database connection (`pgConfig`) to open a database transaction to process the inbox message and the message handler data changes.
 The configuration includes also the `settings` for database schema and table